karol-op/3-column-preview-card-component/README.md

-# 3-column-preview-card-component
+# Frontend Mentor - 3-column preview card component solution

-This is a solution to a challenge on Frontend Mentor.
+This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).